 - 3 December 2014

-Information for further education institutions about how Ofsted inspects the teaching and training they provide.
+Information for further education institutions about Ofsted inspections and grades.

 Inspections are carried out using the Common inspection framework: education, skills and early years.

 The grading scale for inspection judgements

 Inspectors use a 4-point grading scale to make judgements during inspections: